 Jenna Weissman Joselit

-Charles E. Smith Professor of Judaic Studies and Professor of History, Director of the Program in Judaic Studies
+Charles E. Smith Professor of Judaic Studies and Professor of History, Director of the MA in Jewish Cultural Arts Program

 |Address:||2142 G St. NW